jared-richard-clarke/student/scheme/interpreters/README.md

 - `compute.scm`: an arithmetic interpreter and symbolic processor.
 - `dybvig.scm`: a Scheme interpreter as defined by R. Kent Dybvig.
 - `holden`: a custom LISP implemented in C by Daniel Holden.
+- `joy.md`: a Joy interpreter written in Joy by Manfred von Thun.
 - `norvig.py`: a Scheme interpreter written in Python as defined by Peter Norvig.
 - `rpn.scm`: a Reverse Polish Notation calculator.